How to clean mold in the shower, stop it coming back and why it forms in the first place

 Cleaning with baking soda provides a whitening effect for mold stains – especially if you cleared the mold away as soon as it formed.

-Use this gentle abrasive by combining it with just enough water to make a paste and applying it liberally to the stain, suggests Penny Nicholas, cleaning expert and founder of Sparkling Penny ‘Let it sit for a few minutes before scrubbing it away and rising with water.’
+Use this gentle abrasive by combining it with just enough water to make a paste and applying it liberally to the stain, suggests Penny Nicholas, cleaning expert and founder of Sparkling Penny.
+‘Let it sit for a few minutes before scrubbing it away and rising with water,' she adds.

 Cleaning grout in a shower can be tricky as it absorbs moisture and clings onto stains.
-If baking soda has not proved strong enough, or you have much older stains, then a commercial grout cleaner could be a more viable alternative.
+If baking soda has not proved strong enough, or you have much older stains, a commercial grout cleaner will help you shift it.

 ‘If mold has stained the sealant or grout, try using a specialized grout cleaner, suggests Michael Golubev, mold removal expert.
 One highly rated option is the Black Diamond grout cleaner on Amazon.

-Apply it across the stained area and allow it to sit for the recommended time, usually a few minutes to an hour depending on the brand, he says.
-‘You can then scrub with a toothbrush or a soft brush and rinse.’
+Apply it across the stained area and allow it to sit for the recommended time.
+Michael adds, ‘You can then scrub with a toothbrush or a soft brush and rinse.’

 Unfortunately, very old mold stains may be impossible to remove, and may not even lighten with bleach.
 If the marks bother you or are covering a large portion of your shower, then it may be time to consider replacing your sealants.